 Our trauma experts include psychiatrists, clinical psychologists, social workers, licensed mental health counselors, child development specialists, recovery specialists, and trauma survivors.
 For more information, contact Christina Murphy.
 Click on team member’s name to learn more.

-Ellen Bassuk, M.D., C4 Founder, Senior Technical Advisor
+Ellen Bassuk, M.D., Founder and Senior Technical Advisor

 Gloria Dickerson, B.S., Recovery Specialist

 Cheryl Gagne, Sc.D., Senior Associate